China Post Tracking

 - Incorrect entry of the tracking number.

 - Your parcel may still need to be registered in the tracking system.

 Please follow these steps to resolve the problem:

 First, please make sure that the tracking number has been entered correctly.
 The tracking number should be formatted according to the Universal Postal Union (UPU) S10 standard, which includes:

-- two letters: These are a code indicating the country of origin.
+- Two letters: These are codes indicating the country of origin.